ramcav/gemma-sandbox/README.md

 ## Overview

 In this project I attempt to create a sandbox environment for testing function calling capabilities of Gemma models using MCP servers and a local gemma instance running with Ollama.
-The idea is for this porject to be built very moudularly so that it can be extended to support other models and use cases in the future.
+The idea is for this project to be built very moudularly so that it can be extended to support other models and use cases in the future.

-The mian use case I want to focus on is "Crisis Response" where the model can be used to assist in decision making during crisis situations by calling functions that provide real-time data and insights, and also serving as a **Universal Translator for Intent**, allowing the model to understand and translate user intents into actionable functions.
+The main use case I want to focus on is "Crisis Response" where the model can be used to assist in decision making during crisis situations by calling functions that provide real-time data and insights, and also serving as a **Universal Translator for Intent**, allowing the model to understand and translate user intents into actionable functions.

 ## Visualizing the Sandbox's Utility